ReflectionHLE/ReflectionHLE/README.md

 - Create a new local.properties file at src/android-lib, and fill it with the path to the SDK, like this: sdk.dir=/path/to/adt-bundle-linux-x86_64/sdk
+- Copy to src/android-lib/src/org/libsdl/app the following file from the SDL2 sources (tested with 2.0.5): android-project/src/org/libsdl/SDLActivity.java
 - For Keen Dreams, copy src/android-lib/local.properties
 into src/kdreams/android-project.
 - While under src/kdreams/android-project, type "ant clean" and then "ant".